Union Budget progressive, say BJP members in LS | Politics

 Surya said Bengaluru had emerged as the world's fastest growing city and will be a powerhouse of India's growth engine.

-He said the prime minister has also promised the people of Bengaluru to complete the suburban railway project, which has been pending for 40 years, within the next 40 months.
+He said the prime minister has also promised the people of Bengaluru that the suburban railway project, which has been pending for 40 years, will be completed within the next 40 months.

 Surya said Karnataka was the most progressive state in the country with the highest number of start-ups and unicorns and also was a leader in innovation.